vbd/Fieldnotes/insights_and_experiences.md

 For the certification process:

 1. follow the Scrum Master Learning Path on scrum.org: https://www.scrum.org/pathway/scrum-master
+2. visit the Scrum.orgs resource-center: https://www.scrum.org/resource-center
-2. read the Scrum Guide: https://scrumguides.org/
+3. read the Scrum Guide: https://scrumguides.org/
-3. take and retake the scrum pre tests until you reach constantly 95%+: https://www.scrum.org/open-assessments/scrum-open
+4. take and retake the scrum pre tests until you reach constantly 95%+: https://www.scrum.org/open-assessments/scrum-open
-4. also read the Scrum Guide multiple times
+5. also read the Scrum Guide multiple times
-5. take the PSM1 certification
+6. take the PSM1 certification

 ### To work agile and to be agile